NathanSepul/Tutorial-Appollo/README.rst

 -----------------
 Appollo's install
 -----------------
+To install appollo run this command :
 .. code-block::
     pip install appollo

 |

 If it is your first time using Appollo, create an Appollo account by running :
 .. code-block::
     appollo signup